chenyu-ed-lee/2048-Angular/README.md

 ## 2048 on Angular

-Most of logics came from here: https://github.com/fullstackio/ng2048
+A lot of styling and some logics came from these awesome people (fullstackio).

 Node is added on top of it.